zkLinkProtocol/zklink-docs/docs/flows/withdraw.md

 | withdraw.nonce | Current account nonce |

 ---
-## Step 2: Check and execute
+## Step 2: Check and Execute

-zkLink service verifies the transfer request:
+The zkLink service verifies the withdrawal request

-- valid signature
-- the token amount in the user’s L2 wallet minus pending balance is greater than the amount of the withdrawal request
-- the request has not expired
-- the request has never been executed before
+Once it passes, the zkLink service executes the transaction request and sends the token from the source address to the target address.

 ---
-## Step 3&4: Commit and prove
+## Step 3: Commit
 The withdrawal transaction is included in a batch and committed to L1.

-zkLink L2 service generates a validity proof and uploads it separately to L1 for verification.

 ---
+## Step 4: Prove
+zkLink L2 service generates a validity proof and separately uploads it to L1 for verification.

+---
 ## Step 5: Verification

-zkLink L1 smart contract verifies the `r_proof` using zero knowledge, and emits log( `final_root`).
+zkLink L1 smart contract verifies the proof using zero knowledge and emits log( `final_root`).

 ---
-## Step 6: Send executed_tx to L1
+## Step 6: Send Executed Transaction to L1

----
-## Step 7: Transfer token to L1 address
+Transfer Token to L1 Address.

-The right amount of tokens will be transferred from the zkLink L1 contract to the target L1 address.
-The withdrawal transaction from L2 to L1 is then finalized.
+The appropriate amount of tokens is transferred from the zkLink L1 contract to the target L1 address.

+The withdrawal transaction from L2 to L1 is finalized.